eerieA/discord-mar/README.md

 # Discord Mark-as-Read per server

-Got tired of using *shift_Esc*, so made an easier version of it.
+Got tired of using *shift+Esc* on PC, so made an easier version of it.
+This may violate Discord's TOS so is hosted here.
+Not tested on MacOS. ⚠️May break without notice.

 ## Version

-Works for stable 397720 (d46a552) Build.
+Works for `stable 397720 (d46a552) Build.`

 ## Installation